alexeymatveevp/devexperts-fe-internship/_notes/articles/Team City CI.md

 ---
 ---

-Link to [confluence](https://confluence.in.devexperts.com/pages/viewpage.action?pageId=278759331) explaining most of the stuff
+Link to [confluence](https://confluence.in.devexperts.com/pages/viewpage.action?pageId=278759331) explaining most of the basic stuff

 # FE integration builds
-enumerate what sorts do we have
+explain what is merge check (shadow merge term), release, how auto tests are integrated (reports), ...